Hbondini/hb_dfab/content/projects/_index.md

 ---
-title: "Selected Works"
+title: "Project Portfolio"
-date: 2024-01-01
+description: "A collection of design studies, and fabrication projects."
-description: "A chronological archive of fabrication logs, design studies, and engineering challenges."
+layout: "list"
 ---

-_Documenting the bridge between digital design and physical manufacturing._
+Welcome to the lab.
+Below is a collection of my recent work in digital fabrication and product design.